Frank Kush: Professional coaching career

 During the strike-shortened 1982 season, the Colts had the dubious record of being the first NFL team since the 1976 Tampa Bay Buccaneers to not win a single game, finishing 0–8–1.
-Kush's reputation was such that quarterback John Elway, picked by the Colts first overall in the 1983 NFL draft, declared he would rather sit out or play baseball rather than play for Kush, whom he and his father, coach Jack Elway, hated.
+Kush's reputation was such that quarterback John Elway, picked by the Colts first overall in the 1983 NFL draft, all but forced the Colts to trade him to the Denver Broncos after declaring he would never play for Kush.
+Elway and his father, coach Jack Elway, hated Kush so much that Elway threatened to sit out or play professional baseball rather than play for the Colts.

 Controversy continued when during training camp in the summer of 1983, second year receiver Holden Smith poured root beer over Kush after having been cut from the team; Kush had ordered the entire squad to re-run a drill after accusing Smith of loafing.
 Smith contended that he was injured.

 The Colts improved that season to a 7–9 record, then moved to Indianapolis during the off-season, much to the disappointment of Kush who had wanted the team to negotiate a move to Phoenix.
 After just four wins in fifteen games in 1984, Kush quit on December 13, just days before the final game of the season.
 Citing a desire to be closer to friends and family, Kush accepted a three-year contract with the United States Football League's Arizona Outlaws.

 However, the league folded in August 1986, with Kush then living off his personal services contract with Outlaws owner Bill Tatham by offering assistance to beginners in a local youth football league, joking, "I'm the highest-paid Pop Warner coach in the country."
 Kush also used his disciplinarian image to serve as director of the Arizona Boys Ranch, a facility used to reform juvenile offenders.